-Leah Cowen is Associate Vice-President, Research at the University of Toronto, where she is a Professor in the Department of Molecular Genetics.
+Leah Cowen is Vice-President, Research and Innovation, and Strategic Initiatives at the University of Toronto, where she is a Professor in the Department of Molecular Genetics.

 Her laboratory takes an interdisciplinary approach to understand what allows some microbes to exploit the host and cause disease, and to develop new strategies to treat life-threatening infectious disease.